richardanaya/wasm-module/webidl.md

 Argument | Type | description
 ---------|------|-------------
-target | number | A number that represents a handle to a Document
-<return> | number | A number that represents a handle to a DOMImplementation
+target | number | A number that represents a handle to a Document *output* | number | A number that represents a handle to a DOMImplementation
 ## `Document_get_URL`
 Argument | Type | description
 ---------|------|-------------
-target | number | A number that represents a handle to a Document
-<return> | number | A number that represents a handle to a DOMString
+target | number | A number that represents a handle to a Document *output* | number | A number that represents a handle to a DOMString
 ## `Document_get_documentURI`
 Argument | Type | description
 ---------|------|-------------
-target | number | A number that represents a handle to a Document
-<return> | number | A number that represents a handle to a DOMString
+target | number | A number that represents a handle to a Document *output* | number | A number that represents a handle to a DOMString
 ## `Document_get_compatMode`
 Argument | Type | description
 ---------|------|-------------
-target | number | A number that represents a handle to a Document
-<return> | number | A number that represents a handle to a DOMString
+target | number | A number that represents a handle to a Document *output* | number | A number that represents a handle to a DOMString
 ## `Document_get_characterSet`
 Argument | Type | description
 ---------|------|-------------
-target | number | A number that represents a handle to a Document
-<return> | number | A number that represents a handle to a DOMString
+target | number | A number that represents a handle to a Document *output* | number | A number that represents a handle to a DOMString
 ## `Document_get_charset`
 Argument | Type | description
 ---------|------|-------------
-target | number | A number that represents a handle to a Document
-<return> | number | A number that represents a handle to a DOMString
+target | number | A number that represents a handle to a Document *output* | number | A number that represents a handle to a DOMString
 ## `Document_get_inputEncoding`
 Argument | Type | description
 ---------|------|-------------
-target | number | A number that represents a handle to a Document
-<return> | number | A number that represents a handle to a DOMString
+target | number | A number that represents a handle to a Document *output* | number | A number that represents a handle to a DOMString
 ## `Document_get_contentType`
 Argument | Type | description
 ---------|------|-------------
-target | number | A number that represents a handle to a Document
-<return> | number | A number that represents a handle to a DOMString
+target | number | A number that represents a handle to a Document *output* | number | A number that represents a handle to a DOMString
 ## `Document_get_doctype`
 Argument | Type | description
 ---------|------|-------------
-target | number | A number that represents a handle to a Document
-<return> | number | A number that represents a handle to a DocumentType
+target | number | A number that represents a handle to a Document *output* | number | A number that represents a handle to a DocumentType
 ## `Document_get_documentElement`
 Argument | Type | description
 ---------|------|-------------
-target | number | A number that represents a handle to a Document
-<return> | number | A number that represents a handle to a Element
+target | number | A number that represents a handle to a Document *output* | number | A number that represents a handle to a Element

 ## `Document_getElementsByTagName(instance, localName_start, localName_len)`
 Argument | Type | description